The Secret Family History

 “And what is the Nine of Eight?” said Logan.

-“Remember when I said that Leo had eight children out of wedlock?” said Belle.
+“Remember when I said that Leo had eight children out of wedlock?” said Samantha.

 “You mean the Infamous Eight?” said Dicky.

-“Well, rumor had it that he had fathered a ninth bastard child 24 years after the birth of his youngest bastard, Hadassah,” said Belle.
+“Well, rumor had it that he had fathered a ninth bastard child 24 years after the birth of his youngest bastard, Hadassah,” said Samantha.

 “OK,” said Logan.
 “Where are we going with this?”